Custom Addiction Treatment for Women

 At Windward Way, we specialize in treatment programs that are individualized from the moment you step through the door.
 Treatment for women is one way that we create an atmosphere that is conducive to a healthy, happy, and safe environment that is needed for one to heal from their addiction and any co-occurring mental health issues.
 Windward Way gives you options; because your healing journey is all your own.
 We have a wide variety of therapeutic and holistic addiction treatment therapies for you to choose from.
 You’ll find everything you need to find life-long freedom from addiction and build a life you love and are proud of.

 Together with our team of doctors, psychologists, and counselors, you’ll help create a personalized addiction treatment program tailor-made to support your healing and growth.
-Including substance abuse treatment methodologies such as cognitive behavioral therapy, experiential therapy, and brain-mapping therapy, as well holistic approaches like meditation and yoga, you’ll create your own unique mix to maximize healing and give you the best possible chance at recovery.
+Including substance abuse treatment methodologies such as cognitive behavioral therapy, experiential therapy, as well holistic approaches like meditation and yoga, you’ll create your own unique mix to maximize healing and give you the best possible chance at recovery.

 Our cutting-edge treatment options for addiction treatment:

 Our specialized treatment programs, including detox and residential, are a nurturing, supportive and structured space that fosters personal responsibility within a loving and empowering sisterhood of women.
 The unique advantage of Windward Way’s inpatient detox center is that you will receive round the clock supervision from our doctors, clinicians, and personal assistants.
 We want you to feel confident that we take your health seriously and keep your personal information private and safe.

 We have programs and expertise to treat a variety of addiction types, as well as the tools you’ll need to heal from emotional, behavioral, and mental issues.
 While the consequences are mostly the same and can affect the physical, psychological, social, and financial life of a person struggling with addiction, there are some gender differences when it comes to substance abuse treatment.